Policy III.3003.A, Ethical Conduct and Conflicts of Interest

-It is expected that trustees and employees of the College will act ethically and with the sole purpose of advancing the best interest of the College and its constituents.
-All persons who represent the College have the responsibility to do so with a high standard of personal and business ethics which protects the integrity of the College at all times.
+The College expects its trustees and employees to act ethically and with the sole purpose of advancing the best interest of the College and its constituents.
+All persons who represent the College have the responsibility to do so with a high standard of personal and business ethics that protects the integrity of the College at all times.
 To ensure that this goal is understood and achieved, the following procedure serves as the standard applicable to all individuals when performing their duties as representatives of the College.

 Standards for Ethical Conduct

 - Perform their duties to the best of their ability in good faith while supporting the objectives and policies of the College.

 - Be truthful when called upon by leaders to provide information regarding their work activities and disclose all information that a reasonable employee would view as relevant to a leader’s inquiry.

 - Protect the confidentiality of all information to which they have access.

 - Disclose waste, fraud, abuse, and corruption in accordance with College policy.

 - Act impartially and not give preferential treatment or special privileges to any student, colleague, vendor, individual, or organization.

 - Protect and preserve public property and equipment and not use it for any unauthorized purpose.

 - Abstain from intentionally or knowingly misusing anything of value belonging to the College for the purpose of obtaining a benefit or for the purpose of harming or defrauding another.